bsiepe/network-multiverse/README.md

 ## Structure

 ### `data/`
-Contains the fitted models for the reference analysis.
+Contains the fitted models for the reference analysis, as well as detrended vs. non-detrended results.
 The raw data can be obtained from the original publications which are linked in the preprint.

 ### `output/`
 Contains the summarized results of both the multiverse analyses as well as the supplementary simulation study.